alecrem/multiplin/README.md

 1. The dealer deals every player a hand of 5 factor cards
 1. The dealer lays 8 more factor cards on the table, forming a 2 x 4 grid
 1. The dealer puts the rest of the factors deck on the table next to the products deck, both face down
+1. Start a new round

 ### How to play a round

 1. The player sitting on the dealer's left becomes the new dealer
-1. The dealer flips the top card of the products deck
+1. The dealer reveals the top card of the products deck
-1. Players can immediately try to solve it, by putting one of the factor cards in their hand on top of one of the factor cards on the table.
-Both cards must yield the value of the product card when multiplied.
-If they don't, those cards are put back to where they came from.
-Players do not have turns, and the first player to solve the present product card wins the round.
+1. Players can immediately try to solve it, by putting one of the factor cards in their hand on top of one of the factor cards on the table
+  - Players may not use two cards from their hand or two cards from the board, it must be one of each
+  - Both cards must yield the value of the product card when multiplied (if they don't, those cards are put back to where they came from)
+  - Players do not have turns, and the first player to solve the present product card wins the round

 ### If no player can solve the product card